 Introduction – Cross-border Data Transfers

 The Lynda.com Services require data to flow from the European Union (EU) to the United States (US) and back.
-To help ensure an adequate level of protection for EU personal data when it is transferred outside the EU, the Data Protection Directive 95/46/EC and, as of May 25, 2018, the General Data Protection Regulation mandate that such transfers take place using certain legal mechanisms described in this EU Data Protection Unit FAQ.
+To help ensure an adequate level of protection for EU personal data when it is transferred outside the EU, the General Data Protection Regulation mandate that such transfers take place using certain legal mechanisms described in this EU Data Protection Unit FAQ.

-In many cases, we will continue to use European Commission-approved Standard Contractual Clauses as a legal mechanism for data transfers from the EU.
+We use European Commission-approved Standard Contractual Clauses as a legal mechanism for data transfers from the EU.
 Learn more about the Standard Contractual Clauses adopted by the EU Commission.
 As explained in the EU Data Protection Unit FAQ, these clauses are contractual commitments between companies transferring personal data (for example, from LinkedIn Ireland Unlimited Company or its customers to LinkedIn Corporation), binding them to protect the privacy and security of the data.
-LinkedIn companies accordingly adopted Standard Contractual Clauses so that the data flows necessary to provide, maintain, and develop our services take place legally.
+LinkedIn companies accordingly adopted Standard Contractual Clauses so that the data flows necessary to provide, maintain, and develop our services take place legally

 Note: Lynda.com's data centers storing personal data are currently located in the US.